 Integrated Taxonomic Information System - taxonomic information on plants, animals, fungi, microbes

-NASA Thesauri - engineering, physics, astronomy, astrophysics, planetary science, Earth sciences, biological sciences
+NASA Thesaurus - engineering, physics, astronomy, astrophysics, planetary science, Earth sciences, biological sciences

-USGS Thesauri - agriculture, forest, fisheries, Earth sciences, life sciences, engineering, planetary sciences, social sciences etc.
+USGS Thesaurus - agriculture, forest, fisheries, Earth sciences, life sciences, engineering, planetary sciences, social sciences etc.

 Recommended minimum content for data re-use is in bold.